-PREREQUISITE: Advanced Algebra.
-Students must score at or above the designated cut score on the most recent ISASP assessment in reading, math, and science as established by Senior Year Plus.
+PREREQUISITE: Successful completion of Algebra II.
+Students must score at or above the designated cut score on the most recent ISASP assessments in reading, math, and science as established by Senior Year Plus.

 The purpose of this A.P. course in statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: